 Build the Best Nest (Grades 1-5, 15-40 students)Learn why, where, when and how birds build nests and participate in a STEM challenge where student teams build the best nest they can.
 (60 minutes).
 Further Details and Curriculum Alignments

 Thank you for your interest in WILD at Schools.
-Unfortunately, the budget for this program has been cut, and it will no longer will be offered after February 2019.
+Unfortunately, this program will no longer will be offered after February 2019.
 We will include electronic lesson plans and downloadable resources on this page in the future.
-If you have any questions, please contact Kerry Wixted at email@example.com.
+If you have any questions, please contact Kerry Wixted at firstname.lastname@example.org.

 For information on Project Wild or Growing Up Wild programs, please visit the web link or contact the state coordinator: Kerry Wixted at email@example.com.